openjdk/jdk/doc/building.md

 ### Precompiled Headers

-By default, the Hotspot build uses preccompiled headers (PCH) on the toolchains were it is properly supported (clang, gcc, and Visual Studio).
+By default, the Hotspot build uses precompiled headers (PCH) on the toolchains were it is properly supported (clang, gcc, and Visual Studio).
 Normally, this speeds up the build process, but in some circumstances, it can actually slow things down.